vserova/book/pages/ch_xmlwrapp.md

     xml::document       doc( "MyFile.xml", NULL );

-<span class="nctnt highlight">Note:</span> The second parameter above is a pointer to an <span class="nctnt ncbi-class">error\_messages</span> object, which stores any messages collected while parsing the XML document (a <span class="nctnt ncbi-code">NULL</span> value can be passed if you're not interested in collecting error messages).
+*Note:* The second parameter above is a pointer to an `error_messages` object, which stores any messages collected while parsing the XML document (a `NULL` value can be passed if you're not interested in collecting error messages).
 For example:

     xml::error_messages msgs;
     xml::document       doc( "MyFile.xml", &msgs );